 - Group therapy at the Drew Counseling Center

-- Referral out for individual therapy in the community
+- Referral out for specialized or long-term individual therapy in the community

 - Referral out for more intensive outpatient or residential treatment

 Be advised: ANY student (typically Grad or Theo) attending classes exclusively on-line, residing outside of NJ or the US will not be eligible for campus counseling services.
 We can consult and assist in connecting you with an appropriate off campus provider.